WheatonArts: Museum of American Glass

 The Museum of American Glass at WheatonArts houses over 7,000 pieces of glass, including a collection of glass produced by Wheaton Industries and other New Jersey glass-making companies.
 Exhibits include paperweights, pressed glass, cut glass, early glass, bottles, 19th-century art glass, Art Nouveau glass, modern and contemporary studio glass.

 Artist Studios

 Artist Residencies: WheatonArts offers 3-week and 6-week long Creative Glass Fellowships, available April through December.

 The center houses several working studios for the creation of contemporary art in different media, including glass, ceramics, wood carving, and flameworking.
 Daily demonstrations are given in each studio.

 Down Jersey Folklife Center

-The Down Jersey Folklife Center is a regional folklife center focusing on the cultural and artistic traditions of the communities and ethnicgroups of southern New Jersey.
+The Down Jersey Folklife Center is a regional folklife center focusing on the cultural and artistic traditions of the communities and ethnic groups of southern New Jersey.
 The center offers exhibitions and concerts, dance performances, and classes.
 It is open during special events and for educational programs only.